fire/ex_stablehlo/README.md

 This is an early version of the library with the following limitations:

-- Core dialects (arith, scf, memref, func) are fully implemented
-- Additional dialects use emulation strategies (may have limitations)
 - Simplified parsing (may not handle all MLIR syntax variations)
 - Basic control flow translation (loops and conditionals need more work)
 - Memory operations are mapped to Nx tensors (may not be optimal for all use cases)